How to Build a Travel App for Frequent Travelers

 - Take a look at the Wikitude app which helps you find places of interest nearby.
 Moreover, the “Live View” mode (via the smartphone’s camera) provides the user with access to information about the places around (discounts, special events in stores, etc.).

 - Scaling the project.
 Creating a social travel app, remember that in the future you may have a desire to expand its functionality, make it more powerful.
 Such a possibility must be provided before the development process starts (let's say when choosing a server and so on).

 - The relevance of the information.
 You need to build a real-time travel app application - the one which provides the latest information.
 Outdated weather forecasts or irrelevant data about the hotel is unneeded.

 - Design.
 And, of course, don’t forget that your interface design should be intuitive and appealing at the same time.
 Abandon unnecessary details in favor of simplicity and clarity.
 The examples below illustrate our point.

 if you're looking for the idea of a mobile interface to create a travel app, this one will inspire you!
 A great concept, right?

-Another good example of a successful travel app design: clear, user-friendly, intuitive.
+Another good example of a successful travel app design: it's clear, user-friendly, and intuitive.